Resolving Application Dependencies with Git Submodules

 ...

-Note that failures to fetch the submodules will cause the build to fail.
+Failures to fetch the submodules cause the build to fail.

-If it’s at all possible to use your language’s preferred dependency resolution mechanisms, you should prefer it to using submodules, which can often be confusing and error-prone.
+If possible, use your language’s preferred dependency resolution mechanisms.
+Submodules can be confusing and error-prone.

-Using submodules for builds on Heroku is only supported for builds triggered with git pushes.
-Builds created with the API do not resolve submodules.
-This is also the case for GitHub sync.
+Using submodules for builds on Heroku is only supported for builds triggered with Git pushes.
+Builds created with the API don’t resolve submodules.
+The same is true for GitHub sync.

 Vendoring

-While Git submodules are one way to quickly reference external library source, users often run into issues with its nuanced update lifecycle.
-If you find the usability of submodules to be counter-productive you can vendor the code into the project.
+While Git submodules are one way to quickly reference external library sources, users often run into issues with its nuanced update lifecycle.
+If you find the usability of submodules to be counterproductive, you can vendor the code into the project.

 $ git clone <remote repo> /path/to/some/directory